College Credits - While in High School

 Preparing?

-Since your test will revolve completely around your AP class material, it's best to go through the whole year of old tests and notes.
-Reading the textbook front to back should help and refresh your memory.
-Group study works for some people that like the social interaction and the benefit of sharing notes.
+Since your test will revolve completely around your AP class material, it’s best to go through the whole year of old tests and notes.
+Reading the textbook in full should also refresh your memory.
+Group study helps people who are not too distracted by the social interaction and who want the benefit of sharing notes, which can fill in gaps in your original preparation.